 - Unrealized benefits of intensivist-directed care and standardized communication: Mortality rates in ICUs where care is provided by an attending physician average 14.4 percent, compared with 6 percent in ICUs where intensivists provide care.
 The Society of Critical Care Medicine estimates that more than 160,000 lives could be saved each year if intensivist-led multidisciplinary care teams oversaw all ICU care.5 Part of the problem in ICUs without intensivists relates to poor communication among providers about daily care goals, which can extend the patient's ICU stay, thereby delaying recovery, increasing clinical risk, and raising costs.
 Standardizing communication among intensivists and other ICU providers and outlining specific tasks related to daily care goals can help prevent complications that delay recovery and discharge.6

 Description of the Innovative ActivityTexas Health Presbyterian Hospital Dallas has intensivists available to patients in the hospital's medical and surgical ICUs 24 hours a day, seven days a week; intensivists lead daily multidisciplinary rounds on every patient to set goals and evaluate medications and therapy, with all care and goals being based on evidence-based guidelines.
+The facility has collaborated with physicians to establish Accountable Clinical Management Committees, which oversee quality, strategy, finance, selection of capital equipment, and operations of the medical intensive care unit and surgical intensive care unit using the intensivists as physician leaders and co-chairs of the committees.
+All members of the team are accountable for patient outcomes.
+(Updated August 2014.)
 Key elements of the program include the following:

-- Round-the-clock intensivists: Eight intensivist physicians and seven intensivist extenders, consisting of two physician assistants and five nurse practitioners (accredited by the Society of Critical Care Medicine for completing the Fundamentals of Critical Care Support course), provide coverage for critical care patients 24 hours a day, 7 days a week.
-All of the intensivists are certified as Fellows of the College of Chest Physicians (FCCP).
+- Round-the-clock intensivists: Eight intensivist physicians and seven intensivist extenders, comprising two physician assistants and five nurse practitioners (accredited by the Society of Critical Care Medicine for completing the Fundamentals of Critical Care Support course), provide coverage for critical care patients 24 hours a day, 7 days a week.
+All of the intensivists are certified as Fellows of the College of Chest Physicians.
 Each day, two intensivists are available in each medical and surgical ICU from 8 a.m. until 5 p.m.
-After 5 p.m., an extender covers each medical and surgical ICU until morning, with intensivist physicians on call if needed and available within 30 minutes.
+After 5 p.m., physician extenders, nurses, and respiratory therapists cover each medical and surgical ICU until morning, with intensivist physicians on call if needed and available within 30 minutes.
+(Updated August 2014).

 - Multidisciplinary rounds: Intensivists lead multidisciplinary rounds 7 days a week.
-Participants include medical residents, critical care nurses, advanced practice nurses, a pharmacist, a respiratory therapist, a registered dietitian, a case manager, a chaplain, and the psychiatric liaison nurse.
+Participants include medical residents, critical care nurses, advanced practice nurses, a pharmacist, a respiratory therapist, a palliative care nurse, a registered dietitian, a case manager, a chaplain, and the psychiatric liaison nurse.
 The intensivists provide a snapshot of each patient's status and review the medical plan, the critical care nurse presents the nursing plan of care, and all participants engage in the general discussion about the care steps needed to ensure continued progress from a clinical perspective.
+(Updated August 2014.)

 - Daily goals form: The daily goals are established based on individual patient needs and cover areas such as patient mobilization, pain management, skin care, ventilator weaning, core measures, and family needs/issues.
-The goals are documented in the intensivist's progress note in the electronic health record to ensure that all members of the health care team have access to the plan of care.
+The goals are documented in the intensivist's progress note in the electronic health record to ensure that all members of the health care team have access to the plan of care; they are also written on a white board in each patient's room, which has improved communication between the care team and family members (updated August 2014).

 - Medication review: During the rounds, the pharmacist reviews each patient's medication list and laboratory results and makes recommendations and adjustments to the patient's antibiotics and other medications.
 The pharmacist also makes recommendations and provides education to nurses regarding sedation adjustments needed to facilitate ventilator weaning.